Images protected by Greenhouse School Websites

 For some children, additional support may be needed.
 Where a specific need is identified, we offer targeted 1:1 THRIVE sessions to provide personalised support and help children develop the skills they need to succeed both socially and emotionally.

-As a school, we have introduced regulation mapping to support all children in recognising, understanding and regulating their emotions throughout the school day.
-In addition, all staff have received extensive training in adaptive teaching strategies to ensure learning is accessible to every child.
 Our support staff work flexibly across the school, responding to the needs of children rather than being class-based, which enables us to provide tailored interventions and targeted support where it is needed most.

 At Kells Lane Primary School, inclusion is at the heart of everything we do, and we are proud to provide a caring, nurturing and ambitious environment where all children can flourish.